tensei-engine/runtime/CONTRIBUTING.md

 # Contribution Guidelines

-First of all, thank you for taking an interest in contributing to the Tensei Engine project!
+First of all, thank you for taking an interest in contributing to the Tensei Engine Runtime project!
 We welcome your input and appreciate your help in making it a better tool for game and application development.
 Notice that this repository is used mostly as a template for other repositories and also where you can find the organization's profile.
 For this reason, it's mostly for internal usage by maintainers and therefore unlikely for you to want to do contributions to it.
 However, if you find the organization's profile misleading or you think you can help us by adding stuff to the template, we welcome you to collaborate with us on this repository.